 Strategy – The iShare ETF takes a very different and more complex approach to BMO in terms of strategy.
-Instead of just using a stock’s beta, the iShares ETF uses a stock’s standard deviation of price in conjunction with the stock’s correlation to other stocks in the ETFs portfolio.
+Instead of just using a stock’s beta, the iShares ETF uses a stock’s standard price deviation in conjunction with the stock’s correlation to other stocks in the ETFs portfolio.
 After determining a list of low standard deviation stocks, the ETF managers find the stocks with the lowest correlation amongst each other.
 The final list is then weighted by sector and bought by the ETF.
 This helps the investor lower risk even further below an already low volatility universe of stocks to choose from.
-The ETF is rebalanced every 6 months.
+The ETF is rebalanced every six months.

 Invesco S&P/TSX Composite Low Volatility Index ETF

 - 5 Biggest Sectors – Financials, Industrials, Energy, Technology, and Basic Materials

 The Invesco S&P/TSX Composite Low Volatility Index ETF is the second-largest low volatility ETF in Canada.
 Since its inception in 2012, the ETF has returned 120% compared to the TSX Composite’s 72%.